 Brownsea Island, Dorset

-If you were ever a Boy Scout or Girl Guide, then you’ll have heard of Brownsea Island, the place where Baden Powell held his first scout camp.
+If you were ever a Boy Scout or Girl Guide, you’ll have heard of Brownsea Island, where Baden Powell held his first scout camp.
 It’s also a wonderful summer day out.

 Take a ferry across Poole Harbour from the cheerful seaside town of Poole itself, and spend the day wandering rhododendron-lined woodland pathways and looking out for the island’s rare red squirrels.